A specialized view controller that manages a radio-style selection interface.

 UITab class, configure it appropriately for the view controller, and assign it to the view controller’s

 tab property.
-If you do not provide a custom tab bar item for your view controller, the view controller creates a default item containing no image and the text from the view controller’s
+If you don't provide a custom tab bar item for your view controller, the view controller creates a default item containing no image and the text from the view controller’s

 As the user interacts with a tab bar interface, the tab bar controller object sends notifications about the interactions to its delegate.
 The delegate can be any object you specify but must conform to the